 The University of Redlands' partnership with Pasadena City College ensures a successful pathway to your bachelor's degree.
-Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business while attending classes right on the Pasadena City College campus.
+Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business & Society while attending classes right on the Pasadena City College campus.

 Read about how Fullerton College student Alondra Gallardo ’20, ’21 took advantage of the pathway to the University of Redlands.